cfpb/design-manual/ui-toolkit/heroes.md

 * Full-width colored background with black text and blue link or button.
 Standard link and button styles apply.
 Color contrast of text and links on background must be <a href="{{ site.baseurl }}/identity/typography.html#type-accessibility">508-accessible</a>.
 * No breadcrumb should appear in or above the hero
 * Total height: 285px
-* Top and bottom padding: 45px
-(In the case that there is minimal text and/or no CTA, the designer may choose to use 60px padding at the top to make the text appear more centered.)
+* Text is vertically centered, top and bottom padding should be no less than 45 px

 </div>

 <div class="content-33">
 * Text spans seven columns
-* Text is left- and top-aligned
 * Headline: H1, no longer than two lines
 * Body copy: H3, begins 30px below headline, no longer than three lines

-* CTA link: Standard link colors in body copy style, appears 30px below body copy
+* Call to action link: Standard link colors in body copy style, appears 30px below body copy
-* CTA button: Blue primary button, appears 30px below the body copy
+* Call to action button: Blue primary button, appears 30px below the body copy

 </div>